AI for UX Research Course

 Identify 2-3 AI tools to explore before Class 2

-Week 2: AI-Augmented & Rapid Coding
+Week 2: AI Qualitative Analysis & Rapid Coding

 Learning Objective: Apply streamlined coding methods and collaborative analysis techniques using both traditional and AI-supported workflows.